 Getting there: The only way to properly explore the wine region without a car is by taking a group wine tour.

 5. Grampians National Park

-Although it’s quite a trip from Melbourne, many travelers can’t pass up the opportunity to see the Grampians National Park given the chance.
+Although it’s quite a trip from Melbourne, many travelers can’t pass up the opportunity to see the Grampians National Park.
 This national park in western Victoria is a popular holiday spot with Melburnians due to its dramatic landscape full of sheer mountain ridges.
-To really appreciate the Grampians, it’s best to begin with a visit to the Brambuk, the National Park & Cultural Centre that tells you about the region and its aboriginal heritage.
-It’s then time to hit the hiking trails where you’ll have the opportunity to see some picture-perfect waterfalls like the Mackenzie Falls and Silverband Falls.
+To really appreciate the Grampians, it’s best to begin with a visit to the Brambuk, the National Park & Cultural Center that tells you about the region and its aboriginal heritage.
+It’s then time to hit the hiking trails, where you’ll have the opportunity to see some picture-perfect waterfalls like Mackenzie Falls and Silverband Falls.
 Continuing on, you’ll work your way up to the incredible panoramic views of forest and mountains offered by Boroka Lookout and Reeds Lookout.

 Getting there: Other than driving yourself there, the only way to do a worthwhile day trip to the Grampians is with an organized tour.
 Either way, it’s going to be a long day.